 You also need to pay attention to a few rules.
 This is because not only is Mount Fuji a World heritage site, but it is also a part of the Fuji Hakone Izu National Park.
 As such, there are special guidelines you need to follow in the National Park Special Protection Zone:

-- You cannot pick any living things (flowers, vegetations, insects) or rocks.
+You cannot pick any living things (flowers, vegetation, insects) or rocks.
 Furthermore, you are not allowed to move them.

 Remember, Mount Fuji is a holy and sacred mountain.

-Although it is a challenging physical trek, it doesn’t require specific technical climbing skills.
-No scrambling or rock climbing are involved.
+Although it is a challenging physical trek, it doesn't require specific technical climbing skills.
+No scrambling or rock climbing is involved.